 So irrespective of how wrong the first belief is, once the user generated data is considered, the ratings will be precise.
 The first belief also called the prior-belief, often describes a Bernoulli’s parameter.
 So the best way to select a value would be to use Beta distribution.

 To implement the 2nd step, each time a good review is received, update the counter for good reviews.
 Now the prior belief becomes a beta distribution with the new values.

 To implement the third step, create the sorting construct.
 In simple words, the sorting construct is something that answers this question: “Where does an entity belong in a list of entities whose average rating is known with 100% certainty?”

 To make a belief a sorting construct, a loss function is formulated.
 Let’s call the loss multiple L. Now with the U – Up reviews and D – down reviews, the value of x, the sorting criteria can be solved using the following formula:

 Ix (U+1, D+1) = 1/ (1+L)

 The value of x then decides the rating an entity gets.

 The ranking system we use is completely unbiased and automated.
 The system takes the inputs available and generates a ranking, with no human interference.
 This means that only customers can influence the warranty providers’ ratings on our site.
 This rating later forms the basis of evaluation for new and potential customers.
 The system ensures that the companies actively take an effort to provide good service to their customers.

-While star ratings are the primary criteria for ranking, we do consider other ranking factors explained above.
-So, it is possible that you may see a company with a slightly lower ranking placed higher in the list.
+While star ratings are the primary criteria for ranking, we do consider the other ranking factors explained above.
+So, it is possible that you may see a company with a slightly lower ranking placed higher on the list.
 However, in such cases, the rating for such a company will not be significantly lower than its neighbors.